FridayCandour/FridayCandour/README.md

 <br>
 <br>

-**_Check out more on this github [organization](https://github.com/CodeDynasty-dev)_**
+**_Check out all my contributions on this github [organization](https://github.com/CodeDynasty-dev)_**

-Great software is a blends of creativity and quality.
-I tackle every project with a test driven development, exploring, refining and getting user feedback, delivering useful solutions to problems.
-Collaboration fuels me; I thrive when ideas flow freely and innovation becomes a team effort.
+I thrive when ideas flow freely and innovation becomes a team effort.

 <br>
 <br>